jugne/Structured-coalescent/README.md

 <br>

-To be able to make `.xml`'s for MultiTypeTree, we have to load the MultiTypeTree template `File > Template > MultiTypeTree`.
+To be able to make `.xml`'s for MultiTypeTree, we have to load the MultiTypeTree template.

+> At the top menu in BEAUTi select **File > Template > MultiTypeTree**.

 This template allows to specify additional things, such as sampling location, which one can not specify using the standard interface, as well as parameters such as the migration rates.
-After setting the template, we can load the alignment of the H3N2 data `File > Add Alignment`.
+After setting the template, we can load the alignment of the H3N2 data.

+> At the top menu in BEAUti select **File > Add Alignment**.
+> Navigate to the location where you have saved the file **h3n2_2deme.fna**.
+> Select the file and click **OK**.

 Since the sequences were sampled through time, we have to specify the sampling dates.
 These are included in the sequence names.

-To set the sampling dates, first go to **Tip Dates** and check **Use tip dates** box.
-Then select **Auto-configure** and use everything after last "_".
+> Switch to **Tip Dates** tab.
+> Check the **Use tip dates** checkbox.
+> Click **Auto-configure**.
+> Select **use everything > after last** and leave symbol as **"_"**.

 There are two different ways in how BEAST can interpret sampling dates.
 They are labeled as **Since some time in the past** and **Before the present**.
 The easiest way to check if you have used the correct one is by checking `Height`.
 If the setup is correct, the sequences sampled the most recently (i.e. 2005.66) should have a Height of 0 while all other tips should be larger then 0 (Figure [2](#fig:sampling_dates)).

 <figure>
 	<a id="fig:sampling_dates"></a>